jorishr/notes-on-typescript/oop_in_typescript/01_ts_oop.md

 const message2 = new Message('title2', 'message2', 'id2');
 const message3 = new Message('title3', 'message3', 'id3');
 ```
-Note that the pre-ES2015 syntac would be that of a constructor function that takes in arguments:
+*Note* that the pre-ES2015 syntax would be that of a constructor function that takes in arguments:
 ```ts
 function Message(title, message, id){
     this.title = title;